Applied Mathematics MSc

 Scientific Computing & Machine Learning (SCML) stream

-Entering our SCML stream is a decision that is made by the end of Term 1, after you have decided on your modules and research project.
+You can apply either directly to the SCML stream in your application to Imperial, or by the end of Term 1, after you have decided on your modules and research project.
+Entry to the SCML stream can be limited, depending on aligned project availability.

 To follow our new SCML stream, you must choose at least 4 out of your 8 modules from Group A. The remaining 4 modules can be in any combination from either Group A and/or Group B.